 Kye has also been recognized by community organizations for his work, including Mothers Against Drunk Driving and the Salisbury Neighborhood Housing Service.

 Kye holds a B.A. degree in history from Salisbury University and an A.A.S. in communications from Delaware Tech.
 He also earned a graduate-level certificate in Ukrainian language and history from Harvard University in Cambridge, Mass.

-His hobbies include philately, numismatics, history, archaeology, genealogy, writing, books, traveling, studying languages, photography, museums, trains, model railroading, disc golf and cooking.
+His hobbies include philately, numismatics, history, archaeology, genealogy, writing, books, traveling, studying languages, photography, museums, trains, cycling, model railroading, and cooking.

 Kye is married to wife Evangeline and together they are the proud parents of two beautiful daughters.